Aliases for CTCF Gene

 External Ids for CTCF Gene

 This gene is a member of the BORIS + CTCF gene family and encodes a transcriptional regulator protein with 11 highly conserved zinc finger (ZF) domains.
 This nuclear protein is able to use different combinations of the ZF domains to bind different DNA target sequences and proteins.
 Depending upon the context of the site, the protein can bind a histone acetyltransferase (HAT)-containing complex and function as a transcriptional activator or bind a histone deacetylase (HDAC)-containing complex and function as a transcriptional repressor.
 If the protein is bound to a transcriptional insulator element, it can block communication between enhancers and upstream promoters, thereby regulating imprinted expression.
 Mutations in this gene have been associated with invasive breast cancers, prostate cancers, and Wilms' tumors.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for CTCF Gene

-CTCF (CCCTC-Binding Factor (Zinc Finger Protein)) is a Protein Coding gene.
-Diseases associated with CTCF include mental retardation, autosomal dominant 21 and intellectual disability-feeding difficulties-developmental delay-microcephaly syndrome.
+CTCF (CCCTC-Binding Factor) is a Protein Coding gene.
+Diseases associated with CTCF include Mental Retardation, Autosomal Dominant 21 and Congenital Mesoblastic Nephroma.
 Among its related pathways are SIDS Susceptibility Pathways and TGF-beta Receptor Signaling Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
-An important paralog of this gene is HINFP.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+An important paralog of this gene is CTCFL.

 UniProtKB/Swiss-Prot for CTCF Gene